Tongue thrust appears when the tongue presses forward too far in the mouth, resulting in an abnormal orthodontic condition called an “open bite.”

 - Inability to close the lips completely.
 This could be due to a structural abnormality or habit.

 - Open bite.
-This occurs when the front teeth don’t meet when the teeth are closed.
+An open bite occurs when the front teeth don’t meet when the teeth are closed.

 - Slow, fast, or messy eating.